Psito pronounciation «psi-TO» is roasted meat cooked in the oven. It could be made with lamb, goat, pork or chicken meat.

-This roast is delicious and so easy to prepare.
+However, we now make it at home ovens, which is very easy to prepare and stilll very delicious.
 In Cyprus we eat a lot of lamb and I remember that this used to be our Sunday lunch.
 My mother used to go to church every Sunday early in the morning and it’s the only meal I can remember my father preparing for us on Sundays so that my mother would not worry about cooking on that day.

 Arni or Katsiki Psito (Roasted Goat or lamb) – Cypriot recipe